 - Because all lists in MailChimp are independent of each other, we can't detect duplicates, bounces, or unsubscribes across multiple lists.
 If you have duplicate subscribers in different lists, you may find it helpful to combine your lists into a master list that uses groups.

-After you've had some subscribers in your list for a while, their data might change.
-Luckily, our auto-update import feature helps you update the information of multiple subscribers at once.
+After you've had some contacts in your list for a while, their data might change.
+You can use your import file to update existing information for multiple contacts at once.

-Auto-update replaces the list field information with information from your import file, so you can quickly update information from your CRM or other database.
-Like a regular import, you'll gather your contacts, prepare your spreadsheet, and add them to MailChimp with our List Import Builder.
+This option replaces the list field information with information from your import file, so you can quickly update contact information.
+Like a regular import, you'll gather your contacts, prepare your spreadsheet, and add them to MailChimp with our Import Builder.

-On the final step of the import, you'll check the box next to Auto-update my existing list , and click Import.
+On the final step of the import, check the box next to Update existing contacts, and click Import.
 That's it!
 We'll handle the rest by scanning your list and updating subscriber information.

-Be careful when you auto-update.
-You'll need to verify that your import column names match your MailChimp list field names and that no fields are blank.
+Be careful when you update with this method.
+Verify that your import column names match your MailChimp list field names and that no fields are blank.
 Blank fields overwrite existing subscriber data with blanks, erasing your old information.